awslabs/cloudformation-accustom/README.md

 - `redactResponseURL` (Boolean) : If the response URL should be not be logged.
 - `ruleSet` (accustom.RedactionRuleSet) : The rule set to be added to the RedactionConfig

+### Example of Redaction

+The below example takes in two rule sets.
+The first ruleset applies to all resources types, and the second ruleset applies only to the `Custom::Test` resource type.

+All resources will have properties called `Test` and `Example` redacted and replaced with `[REDATED]`.
+The `Custom::Test` resource will also additionally redact properties called `Custom` and those that *start with* `DeleteMe`.

+Finally, as `redactResponseURL` is set to `True`, the response URL will not be printed in the debug logs.

+    from accustom import RedactionRuleSet, RedactionConfig, decorator

+    ruleSetDefault = RedactionRuleSet()
+    ruleSetDefault.addPropertyRegex('^Test$')
+    ruleSetDefault.addProperty('Example')

+    ruleSetCustom = RedactionRuleSet('^Custom::Test$')
+    ruleSetCustom.addProperty('Custom')
+    ruleSetCustom.addPropertyRegex('^DeleteMe.*$')

+    rc = RedactionConfig(redactResponseURL=True)
+    rc.addRuleSet(self.ruleSetDefault)
+    rc.addRuleSet(self.ruleSetCustom)

+    @decorator(redactConfig=rc)
+    def resource_handler(event, context):
+        sum = (float(event['ResourceProperties']['key1']) +
+              float(event['ResourceProperties']['key2']))
+            return { 'sum' : sum }

 ## Note on Timeouts and Permissions
-The timeout is implemented using *synchronous chained invocation* of your Lambda function.
+The timeout is implemented using a *synchronous chained invocation* of your Lambda function.
 For this reason, please be aware of the following limitations:

 - The function must have access to the Lambda API Endpoints in order to self invoke.
 - The function must have permission to self invoke (i.e. lambda:InvokeFunction permission).

 If your requirements violate any of these conditions, set the `timeoutFunction` option to `False`.
-Please also note that this will *double* the invocations per request, so if you not in the free tier for Lambda make sure you are aware of this as it may increase costs.
+Please also note that this will *double* the invocations per request, so if you're not in the free tier for Lambda make sure you are aware of this as it may increase costs.

 ## Logging Recommendations
 The decorators utilise the [logging](https://docs.python.org/3/library/logging.html) library for logging.
 It is strongly recommended that your function does the same, and sets the logging level to at least INFO: